On rigidity and convergence of circle patterns: Some estimates for circle patterns

-Furthermore, note that for any two points on the circular arc $\ci(R)\cap B(v)$ the length of the straight line segment connecting these points is larger than the distance of this segment to the arc of $\ci(R)$ times some constant.
+In the following, we will frequently use that for any two points on the circular arc $\ci(R)\cap B(v)$ the length of the straight line segment connecting these points is larger than the distance of any point on this segment to this arc of $\ci(R)$.